-An unusual, high-fire black Congou offers a very distinctive, lightly sweet flavor.
-This lot of Fujian Black offers leaves that are long, thin and wiry.
-The telling characteristic of this tea from other Fujian Congou is in the firing which has elevated the aroma of the tea but has not created a smoky flavor.
+This local-style black offers a distinctive flavor!
+High-fired, this cultivar cups to a dry, lightly sweet flavor reminiscent of a Keemun tea.
+Leaves are long, thin and wiry.
+The telling characteristic of this tea from other Fujian Congou is its "dry" sweetness.
+The firing is high which has elevated the aroma of the tea and accentuated its winey notes.

-Taste profile.
-The aroma is pleasant and noticeably high-fire.
-Taste is naturally sweet, light and clean.
+Tasting Notes.
+The aroma is pleasant, winey and noticeably high-fire.
+Taste is dry and sweet, light and clean.

-Brewing suggestions.
-Use a rounded teaspoon (3-4 grams) of leaf for 8-12 ounces of water at a temperature of 195-205 degrees F. Steep for 2-3 minutes and taste.
+Brewing Suggestions.
+Use a rounded teaspoon (3 grams) of leaf for 8 ounces of water at a temperature of 195-205 degrees F. Steep for 2-3 minutes and taste.
 At 2 minutes there is nice light note to the tea.
 It builds body with more time.